drupol/not-a-number.io/content/posts/dev/2020-08-10-lazy-collection-library-oddities.md

 And it turns out that this behavior is absolutely logic, I just wasn't used to it yet.

-As a lazy collection is like a stream, elements are not evaluated all at once, but one by one.
+You can notice that flipping twice a lazy collection returns the original collection, completely unaltered!

-This is something that someone using a lazy collection should pay attention to.
+Think of a lazy collection as a stream, elements are not evaluated all at once, but one by one.

-This is also a good test to see if a library is really a lazy or not.
+This is something that someone using a lazy collection should pay attention to and this is also a good test to see if a library is really lazy or not.

 # Oddity #2